Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 \begin{remarks}We note that the points with unlikely isogenies for which all of the isogenous coordinates are singular are for all practical reasons dealt with by the work of Daw and Orr in \cite{daworr4}. \end{remarks}

-\begin{proof}We follow the proof of Proposition $4.2$ of \cite{papaseffbrsieg}.
-Let $i_1\ld i_4$ be the four isogenous coordinates of $\CX_s$ and let us write $\CE_{i_j,0}$ for the fibers of the various connected N\'eron models at $s_0$.
-We assume without loss of generality that $i_1<i_2\leq i_3<i_4$.
+\begin{proof}Let $i_1\ld i_4$ be the four isogenous coordinates of $\CX_s$ and let us write $\CE_{i_j,0}$ for the fibers of the various connected N\'eron models at $s_0$.
+We assume without loss of generality that $i_1<i_2\leq i_3<i_4$.\\

+\textbf{Step 0: The issue of $v$-adic proximity} Here we may argue exactly as in the proof of Proposition $4.1$ of \cite{papaseffbrsieg}.
+We give a short summary of the ideas.
+If $s$ is $v$-adically close to $0$ with respect to some fixed archimedean place $v$, we get that $s$ is in some small archimedean disc around one of the $\xi_t$.
+Let $\lambda$ be the smallest element in the equivalence class of $t$, for the equivalence relation defined in \Cref{section:goodcovers}.
+Writing $s_t:=\sigma^{-1}_t(s)$, Lemma $5.4$ of \cite{daworr4} then gives an isogeny $\CX_{t,s_t}\sim \CX_{\lambda,s_{\lambda}}$.
+In particular $s_{\lambda}:=\sigma_\lambda^{-1}(s)$ will be a point with unlikely isogenies as those considered in \Cref{section:toycase}.\\